-The members of DPS care about the safety of all persons who live on, work at and visit the Stanford University campus.
+The members of DPS care about the safety of all persons who live, work and visit the Stanford University campus.
 If you witness or hear about actions that do not uphold the values we have espoused, I encourage you to contact the department and provide us with specific information so that we can take corrective steps.
 We also welcome feedback about service and conduct that meets or exceeds your expectations.

 I hope you will take a few minutes to review the content of this report.
-It contains a wealth of information about safety intended to help you avoid being the victim of a crime; options for responding to threats and crimes; and how to prepare to minimize the impact of an emergency.
+It contains a wealth of information about safety intended to help you avoid criminal victimization; options for responding to threats and crimes; and how to prepare to minimize the impact of an emergency.